-This MD&A provides management's comments on Lupaka's operations for the three and twelve-month periods ended December 31, 2024 and 2023, and the Company's financial condition as at December 31, 2024, as compared with the prior year-end.
+This MD&A provides management's comments on Lupaka's operations for the three months ended March 31, 2025 and 2024, and the Company's financial condition as of March 31, 2025, as compared with the prior year-end.

-The effective date of this MD&A is April 10, 2025 (the "MD&A Date").
+The effective date of this MD&A is May 22, 2025 (the "MD&A Date").

 For a complete understanding of the Company's business environment, risks and uncertainties and the effect of accounting estimates on its results of operations and financial condition, this MD&A should be read together with the Company's Financial Statements.
-Additionally, references are made in this MD&A to the Company's Annual Information Form filed March 30, 2015, which can be found at www.sedar.com.
+Additionally, historical references are made in this MD&A to the Company's Annual Information Form filed March 30, 2015, which can be found at www.sedar.com.